desklabs/Desk-CSV-Importer/CSV_Spec.md

 -   Addresses - `address_home`, `address_work`, `address_other`

 You can use as many of each as needed.
-For example, if you have customers who have 2 mobile phone numbers, its OK to have 2 columns named “`phone_mobile`”.
+For example, if you have customers who have 2 mobile phone numbers, its OK to have 2 columns named `phone_mobile`.

 Every customer can have multiple custom fields.
 You should have one column per custom field with the format: